Unirational moduli spaces of some elliptic K3 surfaces: Construction of nodal elliptic K3 surfaces

 \section{Construction of nodal elliptic K3 surfaces}

 We adapt our above construction in order to deal with nodal K3 surfaces having one $A_1$-singularity.
 This allows us to complete the proof of Theorem \ref{thm:principal}.
+Indeed, for certain values of $k$, the constructions explained above only yield examples where the locus $I^{sm}$, corresponding to smooth K3 surfaces, is empty.
+Therefore, allowing in this section the K3 surfaces to have a singular point, we are able to prove the unirationality of $\mathcal{M}_{2k}$ for further values of $k$; notice that in all cases the general members of $\mathcal{M}_{2k}$ will be the minimal resolutions of the nodal K3 surfaces constructed here.

-As in Step 1 of Construction \ref{construction}, we construct a curve of degree $d$ (that can either be a rational or an elliptic curve).
+As in Step 1 of Construction \ref{construction}, we construct a curve of degree $d$ (that can either be a smooth rational or elliptic curve).
 In the second step we choose a point $p\in \PP^n$.
 The final step is to construct a K3 surface $X$ containing the given curve and having an $A_1$-singularity at $p$.

 We restrict our considerations to the case of an elliptic curve $E$ with a point $p$ on it (the other cases are treated similarly).
 The desingularization of $X$ contains the exceptional divisor $C_p \cong \PP^1$ over the $A_1$-singularity.
 Then we have the following lattice embedding (which will also be primitive by Section \ref{prim})